‘Game Of Thrones’ Actor Teases His Character’s Return From The Dead

-Game of Thrones Season 7 ended with a lot of cliffhangers that everyone hopes to get some answers as soon as Season 8 premieres in two years.
-The popular HBO series is also known for bringing dead characters back to life including Jon Snow (Kit Harington) who was revived by Melisandre (Carice van Houten) at The Wall.
+Game of Thrones Season 7 ended with a lot of cliffhangers that everyone hopes will get answered as soon as Season 8 premieres in two years.
+The popular HBO series is also known for bringing dead characters back to life, including Jon Snow (Kit Harington) who was revived by Melisandre (Carice van Houten) at The Wall.
 Recently, one of the show’s famous actors hinted his return to the spin-offs that are already in the pipeline and fans are thrilled with the possibility of seeing his villainous character again.

 Dance’s Tywin Lannister was one of the iconic villains in Game of Thrones, who hated his own son Tyrion (Peter Dinklage).
 Fans can recall that he was the one who sentenced his son to death and accused him of poisoning Joffrey Baratheon (Jack Gleeson).
-The Head of the House Lannister knows Tyrion did not kill his grandson and even branded the Tyrion’s girlfriend Shae as someone who offers her flesh for money.
+The Head of the House Lannister knows Tyrion did not kill his grandson and even branded Tyrion’s girlfriend Shae as someone who offers her flesh for money.

 “I look back on it fondly.
 Occasionally you have long days in the cold, the horse doesn’t behave properly, or the armour sticks in the back of your neck, but we’re not down in the mines digging for coal, we’re actors.”